Interview – James Karen

 CrypticRock.com – It is funny, you are right.
 As you said, not to compare it to the original, the original is excellent, but the second film was entertaining.
 Sometimes it does not get the respect that it deserves.
 It is a fun film; there were a lot of funny sequences in it.

 James Karen – Absolutely, I think it is harder to be funny with kids.
 They were lovely in it.
-Children do not work out often as funny as hardened criminals as Tommy and I.
+Children do not work out often as funny as hardened criminals like Tommy and I.

 CrypticRock.com – What makes Return of the Living Dead Part II work, like you said is the mixture of the kids involved.
-There are some likeable characters in the second film as well: the lead female character comes to mind as one.
+There are some likable characters in the second film as well: the lead female character comes to mind as one.

 James Karen – Yes, her name is Suzanne Snyder.
 I never ran into her again.
 I liked working with her.
 Also, the doctor, Philip Bruns; good actor and well known.
 I loved working with him.